andrechristikan/ack-nestjs-boilerplate-docs/features/response.md

 ### Usage

-!> Don't forget to set return type of promise
+!> Don't forget to set the return type of promise

 #### Default usage